muhitulh/EffectorFisher-core-temp-final/README.md

 ### post-processing module: adding additional info to the complete or filtered candidate lists
-   - Description: This module extracts isoform information from the preprocessed data.
+   - Description:
-   - Input: Output from Preprocessing Module 2a
+   - Input:
-   - Output: Extracted isoform data
+   - Output: